spiral/docs/basics/quick-start.md

 $ composer require fzaninotto/faker
 ```

-To generate the stub data we will need an instance of `Faker\Generator`, create bootloader in `app/src/Bootloader` to resolve such
+To generate the stub data, we will need an instance of `Faker\Generator`, create bootloader in `app/src/Bootloader` to resolve such
-instance as singleton.
-Use factory method for that purposes.
+instance as a singleton.
+Use a factory method for that purpose.

 ```php
 namespace App\Bootloader;